-Start with some icebreaker activities like watching a short video to attract the attention of the students and to motivate learners towards the specific topic; the aim is to make them curious about it, hence take some time to choose the right one from Youtube or TedED (or other sources).
+Start with some icebreaker activities, like watching a short video, to attract the attention of the students and to motivate learners towards the specific topic; the aim is to make them curious about it, hence take some time to choose the right one from YouTube or TedED (other sources here).

 Assign to the students a text document for individual reading or a podcast, helpful for SEN students, through an online platform such as Spreaker or Spotify.

-Help students to simply recap, even orally, the content: if they are used to it, you may ask them to create a mind map with a tool like Cmap, or ask them to create a timeline about the history of the discoveries and evolution of the atom theory using an interactive picture online tool like Thinglink or Genially, that permit to create multimedia timelines.
+Help students to simply recap, even orally, the content.
+If they are used to it, you may ask them to create a mind map with a tool like Cmap Tools, or ask them to create a timeline about the history of the discoveries and evolution of the atom theory using an interactive picture online tool like Thinglink or Genially, that permit to create multimedia timelines.